The Full Story of SIS

 Ms. Shawnetta K. Madden and Mrs. Gloria Scroggins

 Since its inception, Sisters In Service has had the pleasure of working with several phenomenal, diligent, passionate Executive Officers and Members.
 We thank them all for their service.
-To our founders, we are thankful for your vision and laying the ground-work.
-Because of your vision and sweat equity, our tiny grassroots organization has been able to thrive.
+To our founders, we are thankful for your vision and laying the groundwork for us.
+Because of your vision and sweat equity, our tiny grassroots organization has been able to thrive!!